-To create a site specific installation for an outdoor sculpture park.
+Outdoor sculpture park, site specific installation.
 “Through The Looking Glass” is fabricated from wood, mirror and paint, and hangs between two pear trees in an orchard.
 A series of 7 unique frames are joined together to make a whole.
 One side is painted rainbow colors, the other is covered in reflective mirror.
 The middle, “picture” part of the frame has a horizon line running through it.
 This creates the experience of clear and obscured viewing of the same thing, at the same time.

 It transforms the existing space into a magical experience!
 16’x4’x1”